Skip to main content

 • Recovered: previously offline during the time frame selected, but is currently online

-Clicking on the device links will open a side drawer to show the offline and recovered devices, which networks they are part of, and their connectivity status over the selected time range.
+• Click a device link to open a side drawer that shows offline and recovered devices, their networks, and their connectivity status for the selected time range.

 Organization Insights